Merino wool base layers are among the best base layers for women. They’re soft, comfortable and keep you cozy warm in cold weather.

-If you’re on the hunt for the perfect merino wool base layer shirts with short sleeves, we’ve got you covered.
+If you’re on the hunt for the perfect merino wool base layer shirts with short sleeves, I’ve got you covered.

-Not only does the Ortovox 185 Merino Rock’n’Wool top have excellent performance, it looks awesome, too.
+Not only does the Ortovox 120 Cool Tec Clean top have excellent performance, it looks awesome, too.

-This base layer t-shirt comes in two different color variations and sizes from XS to XL.
-It’s perfect as a base layer for hiking or camping.
+This base layer t-shirt comes in two different color variations and sizes from S to L. It’s perfect as a base layer for hiking or camping.

 This t-shirt is a midweight shirt, so it’s best for wearing in colder weather under a long-sleeve mid layer or jacket.

-The Ortovox shirt is made with superfine 19-micron merino wool that feels soft, thermoregulates and wicks moisture away from the skin.
+The Ortovox shirt is made with superfine 17.5-micron merino wool that feels soft, thermoregulates and wicks moisture away from the skin.

-* This shirt is great for layering or wearing on its own.
+* This quick drying shirt is great under an outer layer or for wearing on its own.

-* Color options are bright and bold, which might not be everyone’s cup of tea.
+* Color options are limited, and may not be everyone’s cup of tea.

 * This midweight shirt might be too warm to wear in moderate weather.

-The Smartwool merino base layer shirt is great for layering in cold temps or wearing on it’s own on warmer days.
+The Smartwool merino base layer shirt is great for layering in colder months or wearing on it’s own on warmer days.

 This is a lightweight merino wool shirt, so it can either help keep you warm or cool depending on how you choose to wear it.

-This shirt comes in seven different colors and is available in sizes from XS to XL.
+This shirt comes in five different colors and is available in sizes from XS to 4X.
 It has a slim fit which makes it perfect for layering.